AnaFig-git/SciChart/README.md

 For local inference using open-source vision-language models, we provide dedicated scripts for **ChartVLM** and **Qwen-VL**.
 These scripts also evaluate the two major categories: `BasicQA` and `ReaQA`.

 ⚠️ **Important Environment Requirements for ChartVLM:**
-Due to the specific architecture and legacy adapters used in the official ChartVLM codebase, please ensure your environment matches the following versions to avoid compatibility errors (such as `scikit-learn` unpickling errors or `numpy` C-API conflicts):
+Due to the specific architecture and legacy adapters used in the official ChartVLM codebase, please ensure your environment matches the following versions to avoid compatibility errors (such as `scikit-learn` unpickling errors or `numpy` API conflicts):
 ```bash
 # Upgrade PyTorch ecosystem to support newer accelerate features
 pip install torch==2.3.1 torchvision==0.18.1 torchaudio==2.3.1 accelerate==0.34.2